 ‘Casta Diva’ from the first act of Bellini’s Norma is one of the most beautiful and taxing of the great bel canto arias.
-Its long line requires sublime control on the part of its interpreter as well as a rich and beautiful sound, Below are 12 interpretations by sopranos known for the role and some by those who never sang Norma onstage.
+Its long line requires sublime control on the part of its interpreter as well as a rich and beautiful sound.
+Below are 12 interpretations by sopranos known for the role and some by those who never sang Norma onstage.
 Some are ideally suited for the role – others, well judge for yourself.

 Rosa Ponselle (1897-1981) was the most renowned Norma of her time.
 She made her operatic debut at the age of 21 opposite Enrico Caruso in the Met’s first performance of Verdi’s La Forza Del Destino.
-She didn’t get to Norma until 1927 when she became on the second soprano to sing the role at the Met.
+She didn’t get to Norma until 1927 when she became only the second soprano to sing the role at the Met.
 Everyone who heard Ponselle in the house raves about the beauty of her sound – but on records, though impressive, there’s a slight hollowness to her sound and her high notes are sometimes a bit strained.
 When I started attending the Met Ponselle had only been retired a little more than a decade and a half.
 Many of the regulars there had heard her and without exception thought she had the most beautiful Italian soprano they had ever heard.
 A recording can be an imperfect document of reality.
 Rosa Ponselle Casta Diva

 Maria Callas (1923-77) was the dominant Norma of the fifties.
 She sang the part 89 times during that decade.
 This recording show her voice at its best.
 There is no wobble or shrillness that marred the later part of her career – short as it was.
 Casta Diva Maria Callas.
 Callas includes the cabaletta ‘Ah! bello a me ritorna’ in this performance taken from a recital.